Keyclic/keyclic-sdk/javascript-es6/docs/OperationApi.md

 <a name="postWorkflowByOperation"></a>
 # **postWorkflowByOperation**
-> Operation postWorkflowByOperation(xKeyclicApp, operationWorkflowTransitionData, operation, opts)
+> Operation postWorkflowByOperation(xKeyclicApp, workflowData, operation, opts)

 Create one Workflow resource.